unpoly/unpoly/src/unpoly/pages/lazy-loading.md

 ```

 You can now control the load timing by calling `up.deferred.load()` from your own JavaScripts.
-The code below uses a [compiler](/up.compiler) to load the partial after two seconds:
+The code below uses a [compiler](/up.compiler) to load the fragment after two seconds:

 ```js
 up.compiler('#menu[up-defer]', function(placeholder) {
   setTimeout(() => up.deferred.load(placeholder), 2000)
 })
 ```

-## Lazy loading cached content

-When the deferred content is already [cached](/caching), it is rendered synchronously.
-The placeholder will never appear in the DOM.

-This means Unpoly will cache complete pages, including any deferred partials.
-Navigating to such pages will render them instantly.
-Such pages will also remain accessible in the event of [network issues](/network-issues).

-Deferred content that is rendered from the cache will be [revalidated](/caching#revalidation) unless you also set an `[up-revalidate=false]` attribute.

 ## Performance considerations